 JMU estimates that the projects described in section 5 will cost approximately \$485,000 to implement.
 All of the projects were funded, in part, by federal grants that were matched by JMU with a mix of cash and in-kind contributions.
-The most significant allocation of funds, to date, will go to the planned Arboretum stream restoration.
-The University will provide \$100,000 to implement this project.
 The estimated cost does not account for long-term operation and maintenance of the improvements.

-There may not be a need to implement projects in future Action Plans, as all reductions are anticipated to be met during this permit cycle.
+There may not be a need to implement projects in future Action Plans, as all reductions were met in the first permit cycle.
 However, if needed, JMU's funding strategy for the future would include a combination of continuing to pursue grants, incorporation of projects into the Capital Improvements Plan, and continuing to request funding from the University general fund, when needed.